jaclynbeck-sage/ADKP_Metadata_Harmonization/README.md

   * `overlap_functions.R` - functions for finding overlapping ID between studies and verifying they refer to the same individual
   * `util_functions.R` - functions for file I/O, Synapse I/O, and validation of the final harmonized files
   * `study_specific_functions/*` - one file/function for each study that handles study-specific changes needed for harmonization

-The code has very detailed documentation in every file, so this README only contains a general overview of each step.

 ----
 ### 1. Harmonize each study